What is Community Supported Agriculture?

 A variety of vegetables such as:

-Spring Box: salad mix, chard, mizuna, radishes, snap peas, cillantro, nettles, watercress, shallot greens, rhubarb, pea tendrils
+Spring Box: salad mix, chard, napa cabbage, mizuna, radishes, snap peas, cillantro, nettles, watercress, green onions, rhubarb, pea tendrils, sun chokes

-Summer Box: plums, turnips, bok choi, kale, bunching onions, summer squash, basil, green beans
+Summer Box: collards, turnips, bok choi, kale, bunching onions, summer squash, basil, green beans, broccoli, cherry tomatoes, cucumbers,

-Fall Box: potatoes, pumpkins, carrots, beets cabbage, garlic, tomatoes, storage onions, salad mix, winter squash
+Fall Box: potatoes, spinach, pumpkins, carrots, beets, cabbage, garlic, cilantro, tomatoes, red onions, daikon radish, salad mix, winter squash

-As a shareholder in Urban Eden Farm's CSA, you provide the farm monetary security for the operating costs throughtout the season.
+As a shareholder in Vinegar Flats Farm's CSA, you provide the farm monetary security for the operating costs throughtout the season.
 You also provide a guaranteed market for the vegetables.
 This commitment ensures the survival of local agriculture by sharing the risk and bounty of the farm.
 By joining you become an active part of the farm's success and community.